architgwl2000/Attendance-System-using-Face-Recognition/README.md

 # Attendance-System-using-Face-Recognition

 This repository contains code for facial recognition using openCV and python with a tkinter gui interface.
-If you want to test the code then run train.py file
+To test the code, run train.py file

-Technology used :
+Technologies used :
-   -Python
+   - Python
-   -OpenCV
+   - OpenCV
-   -tkinter GUI interface
+   - tkinter GUI interface

 In this project, one can mark his/her attendance just by facing the camera.